theodore-s-beers/collation-for-dummies/index.md

 "conformant but terrible" to "pretty decent."
 These are not necessarily in order of importance, but rather in order of computation.
 I hope you see what I mean.

+1. **Build native data structures ahead of time.** For me, as I mentioned before, this means mostly hash maps associating Unicode code points with certain key attributes.
+I have, for example, a map of code points to their canonical decompositions (if any); a map that facilitates the "fast NFC/NFD" check as an alternative to full normalization; a map of single code points to their collation weights (the largest structure by far); and a map of multi-code-point sequences to their weights.
+There are other options; one could probably use tries instead in some of these contexts.
+But I've gotten respectable performance from hash tables, given a good hash function.

+2. **Pack data** as well, for compactness, hashing efficiency, and speed.
+You may have noticed in code examples above that I have each _set of weights_ represented as a `u32`, built from something like `[.2422.0020.0002]`.
+How does that work?
+It turns out that all of the actually used primary weight values fit within 16 bits; the secondary weights within 9; and the tertiaries within 6.
+(In fact, there might still be a bit to spare in either the secondaries or the tertiaries; I can't recall.)
+This makes 31 bits, leaving one for a flag for variable weights.
+Packing the weights this way is a fine tradeoff; they can be unpacked with minimal effort and no allocation.
+An even neater optimization is enabled by the fact that Unicode code points fall in the `u21` range.
+When we build a map of multi-code-point sequences to their collation weights, we can pack those keys into a `u64`, since they consist of either two or three code points.
+This is much better than using, say, a vector of `u32` as the key type.

+3. **Add fast paths.** As I mentioned earlier, trying to reach a collation result by comparing ASCII-range characters at the beginning of the two strings is a significant optimization.
+And it comes into play more than you might expect.
+If we're comparing the names "Björn" and "Dvořák," do we need to go through the full UCA?
+The answer is no, regardless of the fact that the strings both contain accents.
+We can compare their opening characters and return at once.

+4. **Avoid unnecessary computation.** This is connected to the previous point, but here I have in mind the prefix-trimming step.
+If we're collating, say, "Réunionnais" and "Réunionnaise," we shouldn't need to hit the CEA step in the algorithm; one string is a prefix of the other (and they include no risky characters). _Early return is a blessing._ In more realistic cases, we might not avoid generating the collation element arrays, but we can at least limit the number of code points to consider.

+5. **Favor lazy/incremental computation.** This principle applies to multiple parts of my UCA implementation, most obviously when it comes to the sort key.
+   If you read the UCA standard, you might get the impression that the next step after generating CEAs is to turn each of them into a full sort key---i.e., a list of all nonzero primary weights, followed by all nonzero secondaries, etc. This is absolutely unnecessary.
+It's better to compare the CEAs one primary weight at a time, then one secondary weight at a time, and so on.
+   Most collation decisions are reached at the primary level, after all.
+How often are two strings identical except for diacritics or capitalization?
+Even though incremental generation of sort keys will mean iterating over the CEAs more than once in some cases, it still saves time.

+6. **Limit and reuse allocations.** When I first started implementing the UCA, in Rust, I didn't know much about memory management, and I followed some inefficient practices.
+For example, on each run of the collation function, I would allocate new lists of code points for the input strings.
+A more experienced programmer suggested having the `Collator` struct own these lists, and just clearing and reusing them in each run.
+This was a _huge_ win!
+   It made my benchmarks run something like three times faster.
+Ever since then, I've been careful about allocating in hot paths.
+This is the only reason that I was subsequently able to write a decent implementation in Zig, where there's no alternative to manual memory management.

 _To be continued..._